osuosl/formsender/docs/source/usage.rst

     $ make run

-The app will now wait at ``HOST:PORT`` for the form to be submitted, and will email the information submitted to the email specified.
+The app will now wait at ``HOST:PORT`` for the form to be submitted, and will email the information submitted to the email specified. ``HOST`` and ``PORT`` can be changed in conf.py to match your desired setup.

-You can change the host and port Formsender waits at by modifying the run_simple method at the bottom of request_handler.py.
-The first argument is the location of the listener (set to ``HOST``), the second is the port (set to ``PORT``).
-These two arguments can be changed in conf.py to match your desired setup.